Vegetables to Grow In the Shade

 Areas that are shaded by a building most of the day and receive less than 2 or 3 hours of sunlight is considered full shade.
 Unfortunately, you are unlikely to be able to grow much in full shade.

-Partial shade is an area that receives at least 4-5 hours of sun a day, but then is shaded the remainder of the day.
+Partial shade (Or partial sun, whichever you want to call it.) is an area that receives at least 4-5 hours of sun a day, but then is shaded the remainder of the day.
 With partial shade, you can usually grow quite a few vegetables.

 Growing a Garden Under Trees

 Gardening under trees brings up a whole other problem.
 Tree roots will tend to steal a lot of the water from your garden area, so be prepared to water it regularly.

 Before locating your garden under a tree, you want to look at the ground beneath it.
 If you see lots of roots at the surface, you will have a difficult time growing anything directly in the ground.

 Your garden will compete with the tree for nutrients and moisture, and the dirt is likely to be very compact.
 You will also disturb tree roots as you try to plant your garden.